The hidden cost of delays to your shipments could impact your business more than you imagined

 While strikes and port-side congestion are not things you can control, there are common causes of delay that you can predict and avoid.
 Inadequate or non-compliant cargo securing picked up during increased routine cargo inspections is a frequent cause of delay.
 And it is one that will stop your cargo in its tracks until the load is reconfigured and repacked.
 But it is one you can avoid by working with a cargo protection partner who can ensure that your cargo is safely protected wherever they are in the world.

 Cordstrap’s cargo protection solutions have been developed in conjunction with all the world’s major regulatory bodies.
-They are fully CTU Code compliant and are certified and approved by Germanischer Lloyd, the IMO, Mariterm AB and the Association of American Railroads.
+They are fully CTU Code compliant and are certified and approved by DNV, the IMO, Mariterm AB and the Association of American Railroads.
 We can support every part of your global supply chain with training and advice from our network of experts in over 50 countries worldwide.
 Our solutions have been designed to be faster and less labor-intensive to apply: this is why we can reduce transit times still further, driving down the total cost of ownership.
 Talk to our experts about protecting your cargo: get in touch without delay.

 Sources: